 Input January in one cell,

-Input Monday and drag until required length it will fill next days.
+Input Monday and drag until required length; it will fill the next days.

-Suppose you are not good at spellings and lazy to enter entire month or day just input the short form and drag.
+Suppose you are not good at spellings and lazy to enter an entire month or day; just input the short form and drag.
 Still, the Autofill feature will work.
-We have seen when I just input ‘Mon’ it still gives ‘Thu’.
+We have seen when I just input ‘Mon’; it still gives ‘Thu’.

-It will not only apply in Vertical way but can use this feature horizontally also.
+It will not only apply in a Vertical way but can use this feature horizontally also.

 Below is an example of days.

-In the above example, I dragged to my right hence it is showing as ‘Tue’ if I drag to my left it will show as per that.
-We can find the below example which dragged from right to left.
-While dragging you will not find the “+” sign cursor in the left corner it will be in right corner only, we just need to click on right corner and drag to our left side.
+In the above example, I dragged to my right; hence, it shows as ‘Tue’; if I drag to my left, it will show as per that.
+We can find the below example, which dragged from right to left.
+While dragging, you will not find the “+” sign cursor in the left corner; it will be in the right corner only; we just need to click on the right corner and drag it to our left side.
 Below is the example for reference.

 AutoFill in Excel for Dates

-To fill only working days drag as usual and click on the smart tag which is marked in red color as shown in the below picture.
+To fill only working days, drag as usual and click on the smart tag marked in red color as shown in the below picture.